July Uprising: Quota reform movement

-In 2018, a mass movement was held in Bangladesh demanding quota reform in government jobs, led by the General Students' Rights Protection Council.
-The main objective of this movement was to reform the ongoing quota system in Class I and II government jobs.
-Following the continuation of the agitation and pressure from the students, the government announced the abolition of the 46-year-old quota system.
+In 2018, a mass movement arose in Bangladesh demanding quota reform in government jobs, led by the General Students' Rights Protection Council.
+The movement's main objective was to reform the ongoing quota system in Class I and II government jobs.
+After continuous agitation and pressure by students, the government announced the abolition of the 46-year-old quota system.

-However, in 2021, seven children of freedom fighters, including Ahidul Islam, filed a writ petition in the High Court challenging this decision.
-Finally, on 5 June 2024, a High Court bench of Justice KM Kamrul Quader and Justice Khizir Hayat declared the decision to scrap the quota system invalid.
-Immediately after the announcement of the verdict, students started protesting against this verdict in various universities of the country.
+In 2021, seven children of freedom fighters, including Ahidul Islam, filed a written petition to the High Court challenging this decision.
+On 5 June 2024, a High Court bench of Justice KM Kamrul Quader and Justice Khizir Hayat declared the decision to scrap the quota system invalid.
+Immediately after the announcement of the verdict, students started protesting it at universities across the country.

 The movement became more intense in July, with students staging blockades including the "Bangla Blockade".
-During this time, police used excessive force to quell the agitation led to clashes and a student named Abu Sayed was shot dead by the police in Rangpur.
-This incident intensified the movement and increased tension across the country.
+During this time, police used excessive force to quell the agitation.
+A protestor named Abu Sayed was shot dead by police in Rangpur, marking the first casualty in the movement.
+This incident made the movement more intense and increased tension across the country.

-After that, the movement across the country including Dhaka became violent and many casualties were caused by the attacks of law enforcement agencies, Chhatra League and Jubo League in various places.
-At this time, curfew was imposed across the country and the internet was shut down.
-The hearing date of the Appellate Division was later brought forward due to the agitation.
+After that, the movement became violent, causing many more casualties because of attacks by law enforcement agencies, Chhatra League and Jubo League.
+A curfew was imposed across the country and the internet was shut down.
+The hearing date of the Appellate Division was later brought forward due to agitation.

-The anti-discrimination student movement gained momentum when private university students joined on 16 July.
+Students Against Discrimination gained momentum when private university students joined on 16 July.
 In response to the escalating quota reform movement, the government mandated the closure of all educational institutions on 16 July 2024.
-Subsequently, on 17 July, students residing in dormitories at public universities across the nation, including Dhaka University, were compelled to vacate their accommodations.
-However, due to the permanent residency of a significant portion of private university students in Dhaka, their presence within the city noticeably increased on 18 July.
+On 17 July, students residing in dormitories at public universities across the nation, including University of Dhaka, were compelled to vacate their accommodations.
+Due to the permanent residency of a significant portion of private university students in Dhaka, their presence in the city noticeably increased on 18 July.

-On this date, a substantial confrontation occurred between law enforcement and students affiliated with Primeasia University, BRAC University and East West University in the Rampura area.
-Simultaneously, students from AIUB, North South University, Independent University, Bangladesh, Dhaka International University and UIU staged demonstrations along Kuril Bishwa Road and Pragati Sarani.
+On that date, a substantial confrontation occurred between law enforcement and students affiliated with Primeasia University, BRAC University and East West University in the Rampura area.
+Simultaneously, students from American International University-Bangladesh, North South University, Independent University, Bangladesh, Dhaka International University and United International University staged demonstrations along Kuril Bishwa Road and Pragati Sarani.
 Concurrently, protests were initiated by students from Ahsanullah University of Science and Technology, Bangladesh University of Textiles, Southeast University in Mohakhali area and Northern University in the Uttara region.